splunk/public-o11y-docs/sp-oncall/spoc-integrations/victorops-dead-mans-snitch-integration.rst

-The Dead Man’s Snitch integration allows your snitches to automatically trigger incidents within On-Call.
+The Dead Man's Snitch integration allows your snitches to automatically trigger incidents within On-Call.

 Enable the Integration
 ======================

-In Splunk On-Call, click on *Integrations >>  Dead Man’s Snitch.*
+In Splunk On-Call, click on *Integrations >>  Dead Man's Snitch.*

 Click the blue *Enable* button to generate your endpoint destination URL.
 Copy the Service API endpoint to your clipboard.

 .. image:: images/kb-dms-copy-API-endpoint.png

-In Dead Man’s Snitch
+In Dead Man's Snitch
 ====================

-In Dead Man’s Snitch, navigate to the integrations page and click to add VictorOps.
+In Dead Man's Snitch, navigate to the integrations page and click to add VictorOps.

 .. image:: images/kb-dms-integrations-add-vo.png